 Mind Mantra Yoga incorporates not only the physical form of modern Hatha Yoga, but also Yoga’s original spiritual and meditative cores.
 Mind Mantra Yoga further integrates Kundalini Yoga along with Kundalini Mantras, which have special significance in relation to healing psychiatric conditions.
 Within the Yoga component of the Mind Mantra Yoga Method there is education on Anatomy & Physiology, Biology, Breathing, Stretching, Nutrition, Meditation, & Consciousness-based Spirituality.

 And there you have it: the foundational components of Mind Mantra Yoga that have formed both the personalized coaching method that I teach, as well as the free content & resources I’ve been creating over the last few years that I’ll be adding to this site regularly – as fast as I can.

 About the Author

-Lauren Davidson is the creator of Mind Mantra Yoga, which provides free and low-cost resources for optimal management of symptoms of physical & mental illness as well as individualized coaching.
-She has been in recovery from PTSD, Bipolar 2, and Bulimia for over 10 years, during which time she has done pro-bono and charity work with at-risk populations for trauma-related mental illness such as disabled Veterans, the homeless, and LGBTQ youth.
-Lauren earned her Bachelor’s degree from the University of Florida and her Juris Doctor from New York Law School, where she specialized in Mental Disability Law.
-You can e-mail her at firstname.lastname@example.org.
+Lauren Davidson-Ibarra is the creator of Mind Mantra Yoga, a 501(c)(3) Nonprofit Organization promoting education and empowerment for survivors of trauma, addiction, and mental illness.
+She has been in recovery from PTSD, bipolar disorder, and an eating disorder for over 10 years, during which time she has done pro-bono and charity work with at-risk populations for trauma-related mental illness such as disabled Veterans, the homeless, and LGBTQ youth.
+Lauren earned her Bachelor’s degree from the University of Florida and her J.D. from New York Law School, where she specialized in Mental Disability Law.
+She is a licensed attorney in the State of California, and a Managing Partner at Astral Law Group, P.C.
+You can e-mail her at email@example.com.